CCI-MOC/hil/examples/cloud-img-with-passwd/README.rst

 The image will still run cloud-init, but when it boots (which may take some time) you will be able to log in as root with the chosen password.

+This can easily be extended to use other distros' cloud images; copy one of the .mk files, adjust the values of MIRROR and IMG_IN, and creata a SHA256SUMS.distro for your distro.